Aik Thi Misaal: Story

-Ek Thi Misal highlights the situation of the young girl Misal, whose perfect world is flipped around on account of the desire and envy of her close relative and grandma, prompting to her parents' separation.
-It is concurred that Misal will spend 15 days of the month with her dad, and the rest of the 15 with her mom.
+Ek Thi Misal highlights the situation of the young girl Misal, whose perfect world is flipped around on account of the desire and envy of her close relative and grandma, prompting her parents' separation.
+It is concurred that Misal will spend 15 days of the month with her dad and the rest of the 15 with her mom.

 Here begins the predicament and hardships of Misal as her life swings between her mom's and dad's homes.
-Both her parents remarry to go ahead with their lives yet for Misal, the sentiment dismissal from her parents and hatred of her step-mother, step-father and whatever is left of the family develops with each passing day.
+Both her parents remarry to go ahead with their lives, yet for Misal, the sentiment of dismissal from her parents and hatred of her stepmother, stepfather and whatever is left of the family develops with each passing day.